florjanv/convertDWG_Utm-Krrgjsh-Gauss/README.md

 		ETRS_1989_Albania_2010

 4 - Run the tools.
-It will create at same directory two new files.
+It will create at the same directory two new converted files.

 # DWG - Format